 This raised alarms as Vakrangee was an IT company with should have had no interest in the jewelry business.
 In addition to this Vakrangee also issued guidelines that basically prohibited the company from buying an equity stake in other companies.

 This further raised a red flag to investors looking to invest in the company.
 To make matters worse in just 5 days after the deal on 30th January 2018 Vakrangee sold off its stake in PC jewellers.
 This resulted in a panic selling of the stock in the market.

 The actions of the promoters did not help either during this period.
 Promoter Padam Chand Gupta gifted 2% of his equity stake in PC Jewellers to an unknown relative.
 This kept sending unhealthy signals to other investors in the market.

 Investors were now of the impression that the promoters were trying to dilute their stake in the business.
-In a final move to save their stock price from the free fall, PC jewellers announced a buyback of shares worth 4245 crores.
-In a surprise turn of events bankers of the company refused to provide PC with a No Objection Certificate.
+In a final move to save their stock price from the free fall, PC jewelers announced a buyback of shares worth 4245 crores.
+In a surprise turn of events, bankers of the company refused to provide PC with a No Objection Certificate.

-This was the final nail in PC Jewellers coffin.
+This was the final nail in PC Jewellers’ coffin.
 This was because nobody wanted anything much to do with a company its own bankers had refused.
-From 2018 to 2021 the company lost more than 99% of its stock price.
+From 2017 to 2022 the company almost 90% of its stock price.
 This resulted in the market cap of the company falling from Rs.
-27,902 crores to Rs.
-1237 crores.
+11,641 crores to Rs.
+1,156.53 crores.